 From the autumn holidays there are several ice rink you can visit in Stockholm.
 The most popular and famous is the ice rink in Kungsträdgården, the park in the heart of the city.
 You can hop on the ice for free if you bring your own skates but you can also rent a pair or skates for a small fee.

 The rink is set up on a massive fountain in the park.
 Christmas lights and music create a festive atmosphere at any time of day.
-Whether or not you can skate here depends on the weather.
+While the ice here is artificially frozen, whether or not you can skate here is still weather dependent.

 Christmas in Stockholm: a winter wonderland